connamulder/rock-image-few-shot-learning/README.md

 # rock-image-few-shot-learning
-This is the source codes for few-shot learning of rock images and and the cypher scripts for construction and reasoning of the petrographic knowledge graph (PGKG).
+This is the source codes for rock image few-shot learning.
+The whole process can be divided into three stages: deep transfer learning of rock images, construction and reasoning of the petrographic knowledge graph (PGKG) and few-shot learning of rock images.
+    In the stage of deep transfer learning, we use Tensorflow-GPU (2.6) as the development framework.
+The weights of VGG16, InceptionV3 and ResNet50 all were automatically downloaded by the codes of Keras applications integrated in the Tensorflow.
+    In the stage of construction and reasoning of the PGKG, the py2neo (2021.2.3) was used as the driver library and toolkit for working with the database of Neo4j (4.4.11).
+The plugin version of the Neo4j Graph Data Science (GDS) library installed in the database is 2.2.1.
+    In the stage of the few-shot learning, the Pytorch-GPU (1.9.1) was used as the development framework.

 ```bash
 @article{chen2023fslearning,